claottoni/Physalia-Paleogenomics/source/8_Filtering_SNPs.rst

 After generating a set of output files, you can run ``snpToolkit combine``:
 ::

-  usage: snpToolkit combine [-h] --location LOCATION [-r RATIO] [-d DEPTH]
+$ snptoolkit combine  -h
-                               [--bam BAMFOLDER] [--snps {ns,s,all,inter}]
+usage: snptoolkit combine [-h] --location LOCATION [-r RATIO] [--bam BAMFILTER BAMFILTER BAMFILTER] [--snps {ns,s,all,inter}] [-e EXCLUDE]

 optional arguments:
   -h, --help            show this help message and exit

 snpToolkit combine required options:
-    --location LOCATION         provide the name of the locus you want to create fasta alignment for
+  --location LOCATION   provide for example the name of the chromosome or plasmid you want to create fasta alignemnt for

 snpToolkit additional options:
-    -r RATIO              SNP ratio
+  -r RATIO              new versus reference allele ratio to filter SNPs from snpToolkit outputs. default [0] --bam BAMFILTER BAMFILTER BAMFILTER
-    -d DEPTH              depth cutoff for cheking missing data --bam BAMFOLDER       path to the folder containing bam files --snps {ns,s,all,inter}
+                        provide the depth, ratio and the path to the folder containing the bam files. eg. 3 0.9 path --snps {ns,s,all,inter}
-                          Specify if you want to concatenate all SNPs or just synonymous (s), non-synonymous (ns) or intergenic
+                        Specify if you want to concatenate all SNPs or just synonymous (s), non-synonymous (ns) or intergenic (inter) SNPs. default [all]
-                          (inter) SNPs. default [all]
+  -e EXCLUDE            Provide a yaml file with keywords and coordinates to be excluded

 ``snpToolkit combine`` will compare all the SNPs identified in each file and create two additional output files: